Pix2seq: A Language Modeling Framework for Object Detection: Abstract

 \section{Abstract}

-This paper presents \textit{\pts}, a simple and generic framework for object detection.
-Unlike existing approaches that explicitly integrate prior knowledge about the task, we simply cast object detection as a language modeling task conditioned on the observed pixel inputs.
-Object descriptions (e.g., bounding boxes and class labels) are expressed as sequences of discrete tokens, and we train a neural net to perceive the image and generate the desired sequence.
-Our approach is based mainly on the intuition that if a neural net knows about where and what the objects are, we just need to teach it how to read them out.
-Beyond the use of task-specific data augmentations, our approach makes minimal assumptions about the task, yet it achieves competitive results on the challenging COCO dataset, compared to highly specialized and well optimized detection algorithms.
+We present \textit{\pts}, a simple and generic framework for object detection.
+Unlike existing approaches that explicitly integrate prior knowledge about the task, we cast object detection as a language modeling task conditioned on the observed pixel inputs.
+Object descriptions (e.g., bounding boxes and class labels) are expressed as sequences of discrete tokens, and we train a neural network to perceive the image and generate the desired sequence.
+Our approach is based mainly on the intuition that if a neural network knows about where and what the objects are, we just need to teach it how to read them out.
+Beyond the use of task-specific data augmentations, our approach makes minimal assumptions about the task, yet it achieves competitive results on the challenging COCO dataset, compared to highly specialized and well optimized detection algorithms.\footnote{Code and checkpoints available at \href{https://github.com/google-research/pix2seq}{https://github.com/google-research/pix2seq}.}